cyberbotics/webots-doc/reference/imagetexture.md

 %end

 The texture is read from the file specified by the `url` field.
-The file should be specified with a relative path (cf. ).
+The file should be specified with a relative path (cf. [this section](imagetexture.md#search-rule-of-the-texture-path)).
 Absolute paths work as well, but they are not recommended because they are not portable across different systems.
 Ideally, the texture file should lie next to the world file, possibly inside a "textures" subfolder.
 Supported image formats include both JPEG and PNG.
 The rendering of the PNG alpha transparency is supported.
 It is slightly more efficient to use textures with power of 2 resolution (e.g. 8x8, 2048x64, etc.).
 Otherwise an internal upscaling is performed.

 A PNG image may contain an alpha channel.
 If such an alpha channel exists, the texture becomes semi-transparent.
 This is useful to render for example a scissor